KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/README.md

 ###Project
 Part 1 will practice JavaScript basic concepts in CodePen.

-Part 2 will include changing the DOM with jQuery including color changes, hiding & showing elements and more in your own Development Environment on your computer.
+Part 2 will include changing the DOM with jQuery including color changes, hiding & showing elements and more in your own Integrated Development Environment (IDE) on your computer.

 Part 3 will add in a content slider to the code from Part 2.
-This is very useful to scroll through pictures, text, videos or any other html items on a website.
+This is very useful to scroll through pictures, text, videos or any other HTML elements on a website.
 Part 3 uses a library called bxSlider.

 ### Helpful Keyboard Shortcuts
 |Command|Mac Key Combination|Windows Key Combination|